We support your licensing agreements and help safeguard brands from dilution.

-We have established efficient systems and productive relationships with U.S. Customs and Border Protection (CBP) and customs agencies worldwide that have led to the worldwide seizure of millions of dollars worth of our clients’ counterfeited goods in recent years.
+We have established efficient systems and productive relationships with U.S. Customs and Border Protection (CBP) and customs agencies worldwide that have led to the worldwide seizure of counterfeited goods – worth millions of dollars – in recent years.

-Protecting technology-related trademarks is a major practice focus, and Miller Kaplan’s trademark enforcement services are applicable to a range of industries and products including:
+Protecting technology-related trademarks is a major practice focus, and our trademark enforcement services are applicable to a range of industries and products including: